Planes Mistaken for Stars: Dissolution (2007–2008)

-Reunion, Prey and O'Donnell's death (2010–present)
+Reunion, Prey and O'Donnell's death (2010–2021)

 Starting in 2010, Planes Mistaken for Stars began to sporadically play shows and go on tour, starting with Fest 9 in Gainesville, Florida.
 Planes Mistaken for Stars toured the US East Coast in mid-2012, and the US West Coast in mid-2014.

 Following a series of cryptic online videos with testimonials from Brann Dailor (Mastodon), Ryan Patterson (Coliseum), Nate Newton (Converge, Old Man Gloom) and Jeremy Bolm (Touché Amoré), the indie label Deathwish Inc. announced it would reissue Planes Mistaken for Stars' 2006 final album Mercy on July 14, 2015, which was followed by a short promotional East Coast US tour.
 Along with the announcement of the reissue, the band also revealed they had been "quietly and persistently working on new music" for a near-future release also on Deathwish.

 A little over a year after initially teasing it, Planes Mistaken for Stars released their fourth full-length album – and first release of new material in 10 years – titled Prey on October 21, 2016, through Deathwish.

 On September 19, 2017, an article from Westword by Jason Heller confirmed that guitarist Matt Bellinger had died on September 7.
-Bellinger was imprisoned in Douglas County Jail for charges including vehicle trespass, theft, possession of a weapon, and obstructing the police.
+Bellinger had been imprisoned in Douglas County Jail for charges including vehicle trespass, theft, possession of a weapon, and obstructing the police.
 According to CBS4, the death was ruled as a suicide by hanging, although an investigation was opened to determine the cause of death.

-On November 25, 2021, the band confirmed that O'Donnell had died.
+On November 25, 2021, the band confirmed that O'Donnell had died from esophageal cancer.
 In a statement, they confirmed that the final Planes Mistaken For Stars album had been completed and would be released:

+On September 10, 2024 the band announced the album Do You Still Love Me? to be released on November 1, 2024, including material O'Donnell wrote and recorded before his death in 2021.